 Anyway, without much ado, try to do these simple mindful practices every day and let me know how it goes!

-I think that in every blog that I read, and also those meditation videos that I use when meditating, they always–if not, so often–say that tuning into your breathing makes you aware.
+The first and simplest mindful practice you can try doing every day is mindful breathing.
+Every blog that I read, and also those meditation videos that I use when meditating, they always–if not, so often–say that tuning into your breathing makes you aware.
 This means that this basic act makes you mindful.

 Making aware of your breathing is being mindful.